ggreer/the_silver_searcher/README.md

 My attempt to make something better than ack, which itself is better than grep.
 Right now it's nowhere close.

+## Why use ag? ##

+* The binary name 33% shorter than ack!
+* It searches through code about 3x-5x faster.
+* It's written in C instead of perl.
+* It ignores files matched by patterns in your .gitignore and .hgignore.
+* If there are files in your source repo that you don't want to search, just add their patterns to a .agignore file. \*cough\* extern \*cough\*

+## Current development status ##
 1. Make it compile.
 2. Make it run.
 3. Make it behave correctly.